smrsln/VueNodeGraphSocialMedia/README.md

 2) npm run serve (in bakimbi/frontend directory)

 After building the website, you can access the project with your localhost port.

+Note: This build will be moving to NuxtJs Framework if I find the time :)